apollographql/router/NEXT_CHANGELOG.md

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/1715

-### Allow users to customize the prometheus endpoint URL ([Issue #1645](https://github.com/apollographql/router/issues/1645))
+### Prometheus is no longer defaulting to the GraphQL endpoint and listener address ([Issue #1645](https://github.com/apollographql/router/issues/1645))

-The prometheus endpoint now listens to 0.0.0.0:9090/metrics by default.
-It previously listened to http://0.0.0.0:4000/plugins/apollo.telemetry/prometheus
 The Router's Prometheus interface is now exposed at `127.0.0.1:9090/metrics`, rather than `http://0.0.0.0:4000/plugins/apollo.telemetry/prometheus`.
 This should be both more secure and also more generally compatible with the default settings that Prometheus expects (which also uses port `9090` and just `/metrics` as its defaults).

 To expose to a non-localhost interface, it is necessary to explicitly opt-into binding to a socket address of `0.0.0.0:9090` (i.e., all interfaces on port 9090) or a specific available interface (e.g., `192.168.4.1`) on the host.

-Have a look at the Features section to learn how to customize the listen address and the path
+Have a look at the _Features_ section (below) to learn how to customize the listen address and the path.

 By [@o0Ignition0o](https://github.com/o0Ignition0o) in https://github.com/apollographql/router/pull/1654